-Chemical interactions between insects and host plants and their implications in the organization of natural communities
+Interactions between insects and plants, including herbivores and pollinators, and their implications in the organization of natural communities and agroecosystems

 May Berenbaum, Ph.D. has been on the faculty of the Department of Entomology at the University of Illinois at Urbana-Champaign since 1980, serving as head since 1992 and as Swanlund Chair of Entomology since 1996.
-She is known for elucidating chemical mechanisms underlying interactions between insects and their hostplants, including detoxification of natural and synthetic chemicals, and for applying ecological principles in developing sustainable management practices for natural and agricultural communities.
-Her research, supported primarily by NSF and USDA, has produced over 230 refereed scientific publications and 35 book chapters.
+Her work is focused on characterizing biochemical , genetic, and molecular mechanisms underlying interactions between insects and the plants they consume, including detoxification of natural and synthetic chemicals, and for applying ecological principles in developing sustainable management practices for natural and agricultural communities.
+Her research, supported primarily by NSF and USDA, has produced over 300 refereed scientific publications and 40 book chapters.
 A member of the National Academy of Sciences, she has chaired two National Research Council committees, the Committee on the Future of Pesticides in U.S. Agriculture (2000) and the Committee on the Status of Pollinators in North America (2007).
-Devoted to teaching and fostering scientific literacy through formal and informal education, she has authored numerous magazine articles and six books about insects for the general public.
+Devoted to teaching and fostering scientific literacy through formal and informal education, she has authored numerous magazine articles and six books about insects for the general public; on the UIUC campus, she founded outreach efforts including the Insect Fear Film Festival, the citizen-science web portal Beespotter, and the UIUC Pollinatarium.
 She graduated summa cum laude, with a B.S. degree and honors in biology, from Yale University in 1975 and received a Ph.D. in ecology and evolutionary biology from Cornell University in 1980.

 Berenbaum, M. R., 2009.
 The Earwig's Tail: A Modern Bestiary of Multi-legged Legends.
 Cambridge: Harvard University Press.